alphonse92/vplplusplus_api/app/services/moodle/backup_files/readme.md

 ## /.ARCHIVE_INDEX

 This looks like a reference to each important file to restore the moodle backup.
 Nothing happen if this file not exist.
 So, we will omit add this to the backup file generated from  vpl++

+## activities/$ModuleName_$moduleid/module.xml

+This file contains the vpl activity data.
+VPL ++ will generate a simple backup for the project, however, after teacher restore it, he is able to modify the activity options.